NHS Southampton City CCG - who we are and what we do

-- Deprivation is higher than average and about 25.9% of the city’s children live in poverty.
+- Deprivation is higher than average and around a quarter of the city’s children live in poverty.

-- In 2012, a quarter of the city’s adults were classified as obese.
+- 62% of the city’s adults are overweight or obese.

 - 22.3% of residents are from an ethnic group other than White British compared to 20.2% nationally (2011 Census).